POSTED BY May 14, 2012 COMMENTS (1,769)ON

 Imagine your contribution + employer contribution has been total Rs 3,50,000 till date.
 Out of this 3,50,000 , suppose 2,50,000 has gone in EPF , and rest 1,00,000 has gone in EPS (for pension) .
 Now if you quit your job in 6th year of employment and opt for withdrawal of your Provided Fund money (EPF + EPS actually) , then do you think you will get total 3,50,000 .
 NO !

 There is something called Table ‘D’, under which its mentioned how much you get at the time of exit from your job, there is a slab for each completed year and you get n times of your last drawn salary (depending on the completed year of service) subject to maximum to Rs 15,000 per month.

 Note that the table D is up to 9 yrs only, because if 10 yrs are crossed, then you are liable for pension.

 You can always invest more than 12% of your basic salary in Employee Provident Fund which is called VPF (Voluntary Provident Fund).
 In this case the excess amount will be invested in PF and you will keep on getting the interest, but the employer is not supposed to match your contribution.
-He will just invest upto maximum of 12% of your basic, not more than that.
+He will just invest up to maximum of 12% of your basic, not more than that.